Home

 Are you putting off (m)any projects?*

-Try the five step START sequence when you want to get something done, but you're putting up barriers that prevent you from doing it.
+You know that feeling when you want to get something done, but you're putting up barriers that prevent you from doing it?

 (*‘Projects’ being anything that needs more than one action to complete.)